SumyGanas/tables-plus/README.md

     - **Index:** Auto-indexes the columns
     - **Money:** Formats any numbers as any currency.
 Also accepts user-defined currency symbols.
     - **Enum:** Pre-defined options for any table column, turning cells into a dropdown selector.
 Generally used for columns like "Status" or "Priority" where you want to ensure consistent data entry and prevent typos.
-    📝 _Note: The selection change does not currently persist in reading view (will reset if the view is switched back) but works in live preview to persist beyond view changes._
+    📝 _Note: The selection change does not currently work in reading view but it works in live preview.
+Set the changes in live preview to see it in reading view._

 # Usage